Maestro Anton Coppola celebrates his 100th birthday. We are throwing one heck of a party.

 “In all this time working together,” Lisi says, “we have become dear, dear friends.
 People come into your life and enhance it and enrich it in ways that you couldn’t dream.
 I’ve been fortunate to have this friendship with Maestro.
 He knows Puccini, he knows Verdi, he knows opera unlike anyone else.
 He made Puccini real for me.
 It’s not just notes on a page or an emotion captured by an orchestra or singer.
 He is among the greatest of the great transmitters of what it is all about.”

 This video was created for Maestro Coppola’s farewell concert when he retired from Opera Tampa.
-See his return to the stage in Morsani Hall at Coppola Conducts: 100 Years Young on Saturday, Mar.
+See his return to The Straz at Coppola Conducts: 100 Years Young on Saturday, Mar.
 25.